Jonathan-Welham/SimpleTodo/README.md

 Describe any challenges encountered while building the app.

--This app wasn't very difficult.
+This app wasn't very difficult.
 Following along with the videos helped tremendously.

 ## License